Over 60s life insurance

 When you get past 60, you might worry that finding a policy might be impossible.
 Fortunately, this isn’t the case, with a range of different products and options available to you.
 To make things easy, we’ve broken down over 60s life insurance, to give you an idea of what’s going to work for you.

-As you may have guessed, over 60s life insurance is a type of policy that is available to those over the age of 60.
+As you may have guessed, over 60s life insurance is any life insurance product that is available to someone over the age of 60.
+There are different types available such as term life, whole of life and guaranteed over 50s plans.
 Once you have established terms and been accepted, you will pay a monthly premium, and should you pass away, a lump sum will be given to a beneficiary of your choosing.

-Over 60s policies are often very similar to over 50s life insurance, with many companies not distinguishing between the two.
-What sets over 50s life insurance policies apart from other types of life cover, is that they come with ‘guaranteed acceptance’.
-This means that, no matter your medical status and history, you will be able to get cover.
+Over 60s qualify for a guaranteed over 50s plan (anyone who is a UK resident aged between 50 to 85 is eligible).
+What sets a guaranteed over 50s plan apart from other types of life insurance policies, is that they come with "guaranteed acceptance".
+This means that no matter your medical history or status you will be accepted for cover.

 Many policies will have a minimum payout term, and if you die before that you will not receive a payout but you will have your premiums returned.
 These are generally between one and two years.